CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.4.4 General IoT device.txt

 #### SYS.4.4.A20 Regulated decommissioning of IoT devices

-When decommissioning IoT devices, make sure that no important data that might be stored on the installed data carriers is lost, and that no sensitive data is left behind.
+When decommissioning IoT devices, make sure that no important data that may be stored on the installed data carriers is lost, and that no sensitive data is left behind.
 It SHOULD give an overview of what data is stored on IoT devices.
-A checklist SHOULD be created that can be processed when decommissioning IoT devices.
+A checklist SHOULD be created that can be used when decommissioning IoT devices.
 This checklist SHOULD include at least aspects for data backup of the data that is still required and the subsequent secure deletion of all data.

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

-#### SYS.4.4.A21 Operating environment and power supply [Information Security Officer (ISB), Building Services] (I)
+#### SYS.4.4.A21 Environment and Power Supply [Information Security Officer (ISB), Home Automation] (I)

 It should be clarified whether IoT devices may be operated in the envisaged operating environment (protection requirements of other systems, data protection).
 IoT devices SHOULD be protected from theft, destruction and manipulation in the environment of use.

-It should be clarified whether an IoT device has specific physical environment requirements, such as: As humidity, temperature or energy supply.
+It should be clarified if an IoT device has specific physical environment requirements, such as: As humidity, temperature or energy supply.
 If necessary, complementary infrastructure measures SHOULD be implemented.

 When operating IoT devices with batteries, the regular function test and replacement of the batteries SHOULD be regulated.